Parameter selection and optimization of a computational network model of blood flow in single-ventricle patients: Methods

 \section{Methods}

 Medical imaging and hemodynamic data are combined to construct a patient-specific 1D arterial network model.
 Magnetic resonance angiography (MRA) images \cite{Stankovic2014} are segmented, creating a 3D representation of vessels within the imaged region.
 For each HLHS and DORV patient, we extract vessel dimensions (radius and length) and vessel connectivity.
-The MRA images are registered to the 4D-MRI images, allowing for the extraction of flow waveforms in the aorta, head, and neck vessels using the high-fidelity MRA anatomy.
-The network includes vessels in the imaged region extended for one generation to ensure sufficient resolution of wave reflections.
+The MRA images are registered to the 4D-MRI images, allowing for the extraction of flow waveforms in the aorta, head, and neck vessels using the high-fidelity MRA anatomy. \hot{The network includes vessels in the imaged region extending terminal vessels and including one more bifurcation.} This ensures sufficient resolution of wave reflections.
 We solve a 1D CFD model in this network and use sensitivity analyses and subset selection to determine a subset of identifiable parameters.
 Parameter inference uses a gradient-based optimization scheme to minimize the residual sum of squares (RSS).
+A full workflow of our methods can be seen in Figure \ref{fig:workflow}.